Code-Institute-Submissions/first-milestone-project-3/README.md

 well as the image,audio and video folder.<br/>
 4)	Created a new repository in Github and in the terminal, added the URL for the remote repository where your local repository will be pushed.<br/>
-5)	On all subsequent chages I have Pushed  the changes in the local repository to GitHub.
+5)	On major changes I have pushed  the changes in the local repository to GitHub.
         $git push origin master<br/>

 [Link to github pages:https://github.com/nadia-solution-tracker/first-milestone-project](https://github.com/nadia-solution-tracker/first-milestone-project)<br/>